sumanthratna/onefact.org/pages/index.md

   {% item %}

-  ### Open source {% .jumbo %}
+  ### Payless Health {% .jumbo %}

-  Maintain full control over your code and content.
-Markdoc is open-source and fully extensible.
+  [Payless.health](https://payless.health) is a search engine and open database of all hospital prices in the United States.
+We are currently running a [data bounty](https://www.dolthub.com/blog/2022-10-28-announcing-hospital-urls/) and paying up to $10,000 for help collecting this data that is public by federal law.

   {% /item %}

 - {% ascii "pencil" /%}

   {% item %}

-  ### Developer & writer friendly {% .jumbo %}
+  ### ClinicalBERT {% .jumbo %}

-  Markdoc delivers a powerful, flexible, developer experience (DX) with an equally capable authoring experience (AX).
+  [ClinicalBERT](https://arxiv.org/abs/1904.05342) is the AI algorithm that powers Payless Health and our collaborations with academic medical centers, hospitals, and research consortia.

   {% /item %}